 “Why do you want to do PR?”

-Before anything is written down or kickstarted, this is the first and most important question.
-PR can be a solution to a problem, but a business must be clear about what it wants to achieve for it to be successful.
+This is the first and most important question.
+PR can be a solution to a problem, but a business must be clear about what the problem is and what it wants to achieve for it to be successful.
+Some prompts:

 - Do you want to attract new business?